-- 1. Date.
-You can group tasks by "Action Items" (tasks with a start and/or due date assigned to them, or items that have a checkbox next to them), by "Start Date", or by "Due Date". - 2.
-Rating - 3.
-Priority - 4.
-Tag Set.
-For example, you might choose to group tasks by the GTD ("Getting Things Done") tag set, in which case any tasks that have been tagged with one or more of the GTD tags will appear under the appropriate tags. - 5.
-Local Project Tags.
-Only available if Tasks In is set to Only This Project. - 6.
-Local Project Resources.
-Only available if Tasks In is set to Only This Project.
+- Date.
+You can group tasks by "Action Items" (tasks with a start and/or due date assigned to them, or items that have a checkbox next to them), by "Start Date", or by "Due Date". - Rating - Priority - · Local Project Resources.
+Only available if Tasks In is set to Only This Project. - Local Project Tags.
+Only available if Tasks In is set to Only This Project. - Cross Project Tags.
+Used to group items based on your global, cross project tags. - Tag Set.
+For example, you might choose to group tasks by the GTD ("Getting Things Done") tag set, in which case any tasks that have been tagged with one or more of the GTD tags will appear under the appropriate tags.